Olawale29/30daysJavaScript/README.md

 - Break
 - Continue

-The exercise6 sub-directory comprises exercise.js, exercise2.js, and exercise3.js files for hands-on practice of the concepts covered on day 6.
+The exercises sub-directory comprises exercise1.js, exercise2.js, and exercise3.js files for hands-on practice of the concepts covered on day 6.

 # Day 7